 These are used to manage users in bulk.

-- Example: A user with a global “Viewer” profile can see all projects and people in Silverbucket (if viewer access is granted).
+Example: A user with a global “Viewer” profile can see all projects and people in Silverbucket once they are granted that profile.

-In addition to global profiles, our access model supports that dynamically grant access based on relationships, organizational structure, or custom logic.
+In addition to global profiles, our access model supports contextual profiles that dynamically grant access based on relationships, organizational structure or custom logic.

-- Example: An “Organization Manager” profile has limited visibility to the organization node he is given the "Organization Manager" profile to
+Example: An “Organization Manager” profile has increased visibility to the organization node he is given the "Organization Manager" profile to

 Grants access to everyone